 - Minimize the use of resources and reduce waste generation.

 Additionally, Hawaii Forest & Trail donates to and partners with local organizations focused on such areas as native species preservation, ecosystem restoration, and youth in nature programs.
-Partner organizations in 2010 included Friends of Hawaii Volcanoes National Park, Bishop Museum, and KTA Superstore’s Kokua I Na Kula Program.
+Partner organizations in 2013 included the North Kohala Community Resource Center, Bishop Museum, and KTA Superstore’s Kokua I Na Kula Program.

 About World Heritage sites

 World Heritage sites are places around the world that have been internationally recognized for their outstanding value as natural and cultural treasures.
 Sites currently on the World Heritage list include Independence Hall, Stonehenge, the Galapagos Islands, the wildlife reserves of the Democratic Republic of Congo, and the Great Wall of China.
 There are currently 878 World Heritage sites (679 cultural, 174 and 25 mixed properties) in 145 countries.
 All sites are protected by the 1972 World Heritage Convention, signed to date by 185 countries and administered by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Hawaii Volcanoes National Park is Hawaii’s first World Heritage site and was inscribed in 1987. whc.unesco.org